Get

 Does My Cat Need a Cat Friend?

 If you’re currently living in a one-cat household, you may have caught yourself wondering if your cat might be happier if you gave them a feline friend.
 If your cat spends a lot of time alone or seems excessively bored, even when you spend daily time with them playing and snuggling, then they may benefit from the addition of another cat in the home.
+This is especially true in the case of kittens who are more easily introduced to other cats at a young age.

 Many cats can adjust to the addition of a new cat to the home.
 Even if your cat may not necessarily want a feline friend, it doesn’t mean that they won’t be able to adjust to a new cat, nor does it mean that they’ll never bond with the new addition.
-If your cats would have trouble getting used to each other, you can reach out to a veterinarian and ask about the best way to introduce them properly and safely.
+If your cats have trouble getting used to each other, you can reach out to a veterinarian and ask about the best way to introduce them properly and safely.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!